Recoskie/JDasm/docs/Basics.md

 <br />

 As 0.1 is the same as one divided by two = 0.5.
-Thus adding 0.5 twice is the same as adding 0.1+0.1=1.0.
+Thus adding 0.5 twice is the same as adding 0.1+0.1=1.0 as binary.

 <br />